FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving.md

 ### Purpose:
 Receive values from another effect or pixel shader.
 (For example, the value of a variable)
 Transmission path: As texture, coded in the RGBA values of a rectangular point.
-The code selects the center of that point in the texture and decodes the RGBA values.
+The code selects the center of that point in the texture and decodes the RGB values.
 The position and size of this point is defined in the [channel definition folder](../Channel_definitions/Channel_assignment.md) of this developer repository.

 #### Return value: